How to interpret graphs and charts boils down to basic analytical skills and the nature of the visualization.

 Interpreting charts is part of the grand scheme, which is listening and understanding a data story.
 Charts are just a medium for helping emphasize the analytical bit of the story and maintain the credibility of the whole thing.

-There are lots of stories connected to one visualization, if one visualization is talking about sales in a month then you may be thinking of another visualization with sales by salesperson, sales by week, seasonal sales charts and list may go on.
+There are lots of stories connected to one visualization.
+For example, if one visualization focuses on sales in a month, you might interpret it alongside another visualization showing sales by salesperson, sales by week, seasonal sales charts, or other data interpretations the list can go on

 Take a look at the chart above.
 Are you ready to interpret it?
 Let’s go.